BRCA mutation: Test interpretation

 A positive test result for a known deleterious mutation is proof of a predisposition, although it does not guarantee that the person will develop any type of cancer.
 A negative test result, if a specific mutation is known to be present in the family, shows that the person does not have a BRCA-related predisposition for cancer, although it does not guarantee that the person will not develop a non-hereditary case of cancer.
 By itself, a negative test result does not mean that the patient has no hereditary predisposition for breast or ovarian cancer.
 The family may have some other genetic predisposition for cancer, involving some other gene.

+Psychological implications of BRCA genetic testing

+The increased risk of developing different types of cancer due to a positive BRCA result can be very psychologically distressing for some individuals.
+Genetic counseling is often required before and after undergoing testing, regardless of the result, but often does not follow patients longitudinally.
+As genetic testing becomes more common place, more genetic counseling resources may be necessary in order to reduce the psychological distress that occurs in individuals.
+Some types of psychosocial resources used in genetic counseling include educational pamphlets and modules using medically-accessible language, decision-making aids, visual educational aids, or home-based counseling.
+Anxiety is one of the most common psychosocial proponents towards genetic testing, with many patients reporting fear of developing cancer.
+Even after negative results for the BRCA mutation, many individuals still struggle with the same level pre-test anxiety.
+Following genetic testing, individuals with results showing that they are carriers experienced increased psychological distress, especially compared to their non-carrier counterparts.
+Genetic counseling has been found to reduce cancer-specific anxiety and depression while also increasing understanding of risk.

 Cancer prevention

 A variety of screening options and interventions are available to manage BRCA-related cancer risks.
 Screenings are adjusted to individual and familial risk factors.

 As these screening methods do not prevent cancer, but merely attempt to catch it early, numerous methods of prevention are sometimes practiced, with varying results.